Important Tips To Know Before Applying For An Apartment

 Check Bankruptcy Information -

 If you filed for bankruptcy before and it's less than 10 years old, most likely it will show up on your credit report.
 If you don't have a copy of your dismissed or discharged bankruptcy, obtain it.
 Apartments will want proof it was discharged or dismissed.
 You must also know how old your bankruptcy is from the date it is was discharged or dismissed.
-Some apartments want a bankruptcy to be a certain number of years old.
-There is more than 37 apartments on the list with no required age of a bankruptcy, but they may want to know if you included an apartment debt in your bankruptcy.
+Many apartments want a bankruptcy to be discharged for a certain number of years.

 Calling Apartment Communities -